mashanley/getting_and_cleaning_data/README.md

 >
 > https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 >
-> Create one R script called run_analysis.R that does the following:
+> The assignment is to create one R script called run_analysis.R that does the following:
 >
 > 1. Merges the training and the test sets to create one data set.
 > 2. Extracts only the measurements on the mean and standard deviation for each measurement.